-- E. Indicates enrichment. - The two-letter country code for the country. - The number 1 or 0 to indicate whether Address Verification returns the supplementary data that you requested. - A single character that indicates whether Address Verification returns the supplementary data that you requested.
+- E. Indicates enrichment. - The two-letter country code for the country. - A single character that indicates whether Address Verification returns the supplementary data that you requested.

 For example, the value EAT1 indicates that Address Verification returns enrichment data for Austria.